 To increase the credibility and integrity of my services, I have voluntarily passed a background screening conducted by Checkr, an accredited third-party background check provider.
 Screenings include Identity Verification, National Criminal Records search, Sex Offender Registry search, and Global Watchlist search.

 As the state of Missouri has not adopted educational and training standards for the practice of hypnotism, this statement of credentials is for informational purposes only.
 Hypnotism is a self-regulating profession and its practitioners are not licensed by state governments.
 I am not a physician nor a licensed health care provider and may not provide a medical diagnosis nor recommend discontinuance of medically prescribed treatments.
 If a client desires a diagnosis or any other type of treatment from a different practitioner, the client may seek such services at any time.
 In the event my services are terminated, the client has a right to a coordinated transfer of services to another practitioner.
 A client has a right to refuse hypnotism services at any time.
 A client has a right to be free of physical, verbal, or sexual abuse.
 A client has a right to know the expected duration of sessions, and may assert any right without retaliation.

 All of your personal details, the nature of your sessions, and your identity will remain confidential.
 I will not release any information to anyone without a written authorization from you, except as provided for by law.

-The current fee (2017) for a private session is $125.
-If you choose to pay for a three session package, the fee is reduced to $325.
-Your payment is not due until the time of service.
-I accept cash, checks, credit, debit and health savings cards.
-As a rule, payments are non-refundable.
+My current fee (2018) is $125 per session.
+If you choose to pay for a three session package the fee is reduced to $325 (you save $50).
+I accept cash, debit, credit, and health savings cards.

 I do not engage in correspondence with insurance companies.
 In general, insurance companies do not cover hypnotic services, and I caution you not to expect them to.